Salish Sea Sentinels

 The Whale Warning Flag was developed as a way to alert boaters of whales in the vicinity.
 First utilized by our colleagues with the North Island Marine Mammal Stewardship Association (NIMMSA) near north Vancouver Island, the flag was introduced to the lower Salish Sea in 2018 and is steadily gaining recognition.

-Based on a “diver down” flag, the Whale Warning Flag indicates to nearby vessels that whales are within 1 kilometer of the vessel flying the flag.
+Based on the concept of a “diver down” flag, the Whale Warning Flag indicates to nearby boaters that whales are within 1 kilometer of the vessel flying the flag.
 It’s best to slow down and use caution any time you see a whale watch vessel traveling slowly in an area, but the whale warning flag is a tool that can be used by any vessel, not just professional whale watchers, to communicate about the presence of whales.